 Adair Mali is a trained ecologist.
 She owns and runs Lost Ruby Farm with her husband Antonio in Norfolk and is a former member of the Conservation Commission.
-She was formerly the Highlands Program Director for The Nature Conservancy.
+She was formerly the Highlands Program Director for the Nature Conservancy.

-Les Mehrhoff (deceased) was the scientific collections manager, research associate, and director of the Invasive Plant Atlas of New England (IPANE) at the University of Connecticut, Storrs.
+Les Mehrhoff (deceased) was the scientific collections manager, research associate and director of the Invasive Plant Atlas of New England (IPANE) at the University of Connecticut, Storrs.

-Kenneth Metzler, ecologist (retired) with the Natural Diversity Database, CT DEEP.
+Kenneth Metzler, now retired, was an ecologist with the Natural Diversity Database, Conn.
+DEEP.

-William Moorhead is a botanist/plant community ecologist with the Natural Diversity Database, CT DEEP and former independent consulting field botanist with a special interest in rare plants.
+William Moorhead is a botanist/plant community ecologist with the Natural Diversity Database, Conn.
+DEEP, and former independent consulting field botanist with a special interest in rare plants.

-Sarah Pellegrino is the land protection and strategies manager for The Nature Conservancy in Connecticut.
+Sarah Pellegrino is the land protection and strategies manager for the Nature Conservancy in Connecticut.